cblake003/goodWines/README.md

 <h1>Technologies Used</h1>

-Javascript, HTML, CSS, Express.JS, MongoDB, Github, and Node.js were used in the creating of this game.
+Javascript, HTML, CSS, Express.JS, MongoDB, Github, and Node.js were used in the creation of this app.

 <h1>Site Navigation</h1>